Need help finding a recipe?

 If you’re skeptical about baking with almond flour, please don’t be!
 It’s such a great flour to bake with, for gluten-free diets and in general.
 The high fat content adds moisture to cakes, cookies and cupcakes, which enhances the texture and helps these baked goods stay fresh longer.

-Some of our favourite almond flour desserts include these vanilla almond flour cupcakes, chocolate almond flour cake and almond flour blondies!
+Some of our favorite almond flour desserts include these vanilla almond flour cupcakes, chocolate almond flour cake and almond flour blondies!

 But hang on, before you head over to those recipes, let’s get into this strawberry almond cake!